AkshDesai04/Project-WatchDog/ReadMe.md

 - [ ] Lock device if unauthorized face is recognized
 - [ ] Organize the files in a proper folder system
 - [ ] Restrict access to the files from the user to prevent an attacker from deleting and/or altering files
+- [ ] Add config file to allow user to manually set the settings or themselves

 ### Known Issues
 1. The project can only auto-run on startup for windows.